 While the market is rich and lucrative, there are some requirements for entry to be aware of.
 We give an overview of the different authoritative agencies and steps involved in registering an airline carrier company in Colombia.

-1. Register a Foreign Branch
+1. Register a Cargo Airline in Colombia – A Foreign Branch

 Before getting started with the details of Colombian regulations and air traffic rules, first steps are to register a foreign branch.
 To do this, Colombia requires a certificate of incorporation and legal representation from the original country of incorporation.
 Additionally, the government asks for a copy of the company’s bylaws and an approved Power of Attorney to act on the company’s behalf.
 Finally, a comprehensive document with the company headquarters’ address, monetary amount allocated to the new branch, and the business industry of the company.